Closed Loop Controller

 This simple algorithm tends to generate a "springy" response to disturbances, is simple to tune, and typically can hit the setpoint reliably under a wider variety of disturbance conditions.

-This algorithm tends to work well for velocity systems like Rollers, Shooters, or Drivetrains.
+This algorithm tends to work well for velocity systems like Rollers, Shooters, or Drivetrain wheel speeds.
 When tuned effectively, disturbances will tend to generate the right amount of output to add momentum to the system, quickly getting things back to the velocity target.

 The major flaw of this algorithm stems from the tendency to result in high frequency oscillation at the setpoint, especially for systems with notable Backlash.
-Using a Slew Rate Limiter on the output can improve response in these cases.
+Using a Slew Rate Limiter on the output can improve response in these cases, often reducing the oscillation to negligible amounts.
+Allowing sharp oscillations make it sub-optimal for holding position in steady state conditions where there's no force or friction to keep it from mechanically thrashing gearing across backlash.

 An integrator-oriented control loop with an output back-off when the error changes to prevent overshoot and simplify tuning.
 In FRC, potentially useful for velocity control.